patchew-project/next-importer-push/docs/system/target-ppc.rst

 -  VIA-CUDA with ADB keyboard and mouse.

-QEMU emulates the following 40P (PREP) peripherals:
+QEMU emulates the following 40P (PReP) peripherals:

 -  PCI Bridge